Close associate of Imran Khan quits party and active politics after arrest - ExBulletin

 Police have killed 10 people in violent clashes while Khan’s party says 40 of its staff lost their lives in gunfire from security personnel.

-Thousands of Khan supporters have been arrested following the violence that the mighty army has called a dark day in the country’s history.
+Thousands of Khan’s supporters have been arrested following the violence that the mighty military has called a dark day in the country’s history.

 Mazari has been a vocal critic of the Pakistani military and Prime Minister Shehbaz Sharif’s government.